langwitch-tools/langwitch-gpt3-translate/README.md

 ### what do i need to make it work

-you need a list of sentences you want translated. you put them in a file with each one on a new line and that's kinda it. oh wait you also need deno but luckily it's really ridiculously easy to install in one line ([this is their website](https://deno.land/manual/getting_started/installation)) and it didn't mess up any other things i had on my computer, so it has my approval.
+you need a list of sentences you want translated and you need the openai key you probably made when the greentext memes became popular. you put them in a file with each one on a new line and that's kinda it. oh wait you also need deno but luckily it's really ridiculously easy to install in one line ([this is their website](https://deno.land/manual/getting_started/installation)) and it didn't mess up any other things i had on my computer, so it has my approval.

 i added some sentence files in this repo if you want to use them but honestly they kinda suck. take a look at them yourself i guess.